quickapps/docs/en/developers/hooktags.rst

 Tutorial: Creating a Hooktag
 ============================

-Lets create a hooktag for displaying HTML content-boxes.
+In this tutorial we'll be creating a hooktag for displaying HTML content-boxes of different colors.
 We want our hooktag to be as follow:

 -  Its name will be ``content_box``.
 -  Will use the ``enclosed`` form ({tag} ... {/tag}), for holding the box’s content.
 -  Will accept a ``color`` parameter for specify the color of the box to render.
 -  Will be handled by the ``Blog`` plugin.

-Basically our hooktag must convert the code below:
+So our hooktag definition would looks as follow:

     {content_box color=green}Lorem ipsum dolor{/content_box}

-To its HTML representation:
+Which should be converted to HTML like so:

 .. code:: html